-The 2013 Annual Meeting of the Consortium of Multiple Sclerosis Centers (CMSC) and the Fifth Cooperative Meeting with Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) will be held on May 29 - June 1, 2013 at the Hilton Orlando Hotel in Orlando, Florida.
+The 2014 Annual Meeting of the Consortium of Multiple Sclerosis Centers (CMSC) and the Sixth Cooperative Meeting with Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) will be held on May 28 - 31 at the Hilton Anatole Hotel in Dallas, Texas.

 Our meeting is unique in bringing together all groups committed to improving the lives of people with MS: neurologists, radiologists, physiatrists, other medical specialists, clinical researchers, basic scientists, nursing professionals, rehabilitation specialists, counselors, members of the non-profit community and the corporate supporters whose driven many pharmaceutical and technological advances during the past two decades.
 The content of the meeting includes state-of-the-art information on the latest treatments, research, models of care, epidemiology, genetics, and much more.
 The CMSC is proud to partner with thousands of MS professionals who work in healthcare, community service, the pharmaceutical industry and education.